-Shakshuka is Hebrew for 'all mixed up', and while it's traditionally a tomato-based dish, this green twist freshens it up and shows off those beautiful golden Burford Brown yolks.
+Shakshuka is Hebrew for 'all mixed up'.
+Traditionally a tomato-based dish, this recipe is a twist on a popular classic, and our golden Burford Brown yolks are the stars of the show.
 The perfect dish for brunch, lunch or supper.

 4 spring onions

 1 clove of garlic

 50g frozen peas